mohammad00irfan/DevOps-Projects/terraform/Terraform-Projects.md

 # AWS Infrastructure Migration with Terraform - Complete Guide

 This repository showcases a comprehensive, incremental AWS infrastructure migration project using Terraform.
-The Nautilus DevOps team approached their cloud migration strategically by breaking down large tasks into smaller, manageable units, ensuring smooth implementation and minimizing disruption.
+The Nautilus DevOps team approached their cloud migration strategically by breaking down large tasks into smaller, manageable units, ensuring smooth implementation and minimizing disruption..

 ## Table of Contents
 - [Project Overview](#project-overview)